 The way many hotels in the United States manage group business isn’t working.
 Nowhere is this more pronounced than among select-service properties, where some of the tried-and-true sales and catering systems, also known as customer relationship management systems (CRMs), built specifically for this segment have recently been sunsetted in a systems consolidation never before seen in the industry.
 So we at Social Tables decided to do something about it.
-The forthcoming Social Tables Group CRM is designed expressly to meet the needs of select-service properties and the management companies who maintain them.
+The Social Tables S&C CRM is designed expressly to meet the needs of select-service properties and the management companies who maintain them.

 Here’s why a new CRM product is essential.